willk30/python-bootcamp-student/README.md

 - **Git** core concepts: staging, commits, branches
 - **GitHub** for remote repositories and collaboration
 - Best practices for research code management

+### Block 6: Advanced Topics & AI for Research Productivity
+**Objective:** Explore advanced computational topics and modern AI tools for accelerating research

+**Topics:**
+- **High-Performance Computing Showcase**: Live demonstration of advanced computational techniques used in research
+- **AI-Powered Development Tools**: Interactive demo of modern productivity tools:
+  - IDE-based tools: GitHub Copilot, Cursor
+  - CLI-based tools: Claude Code, Gemini CLI
+- **Research Acceleration**: How AI tools can help with development, debugging, and research tasks
+- **Open Q&A**: Interactive discussion about tools, research methodologies, and the PhD journey

+*Note: This block is instructor-led with live demonstrations and open discussion*

 ## 🛠️ Setup Instructions